Ab-Tx/Battleship_videogame-Spartan3E-FPGA/README.md

 ## Known issues

-- Both player and algorythm can select positions already used.
+- Both player and algorithm can select positions already used.